formicarium/fmc/README.md

 ## Common
 Just add code there and import it on any other package/app.

-If this package/app lives inside the monorepo (just like `UI` and `CLI`), you will always get the latest code version on your imports.
+If this package/app lives inside the monorepo (just like `UI` and `CLI`), you will always get the latest code version on your imports. (as long as you keep `yarn build:watch` running)

 ## Tools
 Anything installed here will be available for the other packages inside the monorepo.

-Good things to be here: compilers (typescript), test runners (jest), linters (tslint), semantic-versioning stuff, etc.
+Good things to be here:
+compilers (typescript), test runners (jest), linters (tslint), semantic-versioning stuff, etc.